 Digital Census Project

-Our democratic institutions have never been more important or more vulnerable and the United States Census is no exception.
-Since 1790, we have conducted a count of our nation’s population to determine both congressional apportionment and the annual distribution of federal funding.
-The Census provides our nation’s foundational dataset, the basis upon which so much other data is based.
+Amid the COVID-19 pandemic, our democratic institutions have never been more important, or more vulnerable.
+The United States Census — a hallmark of democratic operations since 1790 — is no exception.
+The Census provides our nation’s foundational dataset, the basis upon which so much other data is based, such as congressional apportionment and the distribution of federal funding.
 It is used in research, algorithms, journalism, business, and infrastructure planning among other things.
-In many ways it creates the reality upon which our institutions, our lives, and our futures are built.
+The Census creates the reality upon which our institutions, our lives, and our futures are built.
 It is the people’s data: a shared public asset that is becoming increasingly important in a data-driven world.

 It is in this context that, for the first time in 2020, millions of U.S. residents will use their phones, computers, tablets, and laptops to respond to the constitutionally mandated survey while hundreds of thousands of federal workers will use handheld electronic devices to conduct the decennial count in real time.